rewardenv/reward/README.md

 It makes possible to run multiple local environments simultaneously without port conflicts by utilizing common services proxying requests to the correct environment's containers.

-Reward is written in Go and it supports Linux, macOS and Windows.
+Reward is written in Go and it supports Linux, macOS and Windows (and WSL2).
 <!-- include_open_stop -->

 Reward was inspired by Warden.
 See the Acknowledgment section for more info.